+The Bank's capital categories are determined solely for the purpose of applying the "prompt corrective action" rules described above and they are not necessarily an accurate representation of its overall financial condition or prospects for other purposes.
 Failure to meet capital guidelines could subject a bank or bank holding company to a variety of enforcement remedies, including issuance of a capital directive, the termination of deposit insurance by the FDIC, a prohibition on accepting brokered deposits, and certain other restrictions on its business.
-As described above, significant additional restrictions can be imposed on FDIC-insured depository institutions that fail to meet applicable capital requirements.
-See "-Prompt Corrective Action" above for a summary of the restriction to which we would become subject if our capital condition were to significantly deteriorate.
+See "Prompt Corrective Action" above.